 1) Using cloud services other than Google

 The most convenient and preferable method of backing up an Android smartphone is to use Google’s cloud service.
 However, it is possible that you have exceeded your Google storage.
-There are several other cloud services accessible where you may keep your device data, such as Dropbox, Microsoft’s OneDrive, MEGA, and others.
-Most of them provide free cloud storage, which may be sufficient for the majority of users.
+Several other cloud services are accessible where you may keep your device data, such as Dropbox, Microsoft’s OneDrive, MEGA, and others.
+Most provide free cloud storage, which may be sufficient for most users.

 Most device manufacturers provide their customers with a proprietary backup solution.
-Samsung makes use of Samsung Smart Switch, LG makes use of LG Mobile Switch, Sony makes use of Xperia Transfer 2, and OnePlus makes use of the OnePlus Switch app.
-All of these manufacturer applications allow you to transfer your photos, videos, music, text messages, calendars, apps, and other data to your new smartphone.
+Samsung makes use of the Samsung Smart Switch, LG makes use of the LG Mobile Switch, Sony makes use of Xperia Transfer 2, and OnePlus makes use of the OnePlus Switch app.
+These manufacturer applications allow you to transfer your photos, videos, music, text messages, calendars, apps, and other data to your new smartphone.

 Wrapping Up: Back up everything on Android